neenanhi/CSE123_Project/README.md

 We followed the [FirebaseClient GitHub documentation](https://github.com/mobizt/FirebaseClient) and used this YouTube tutorial for initial setup with the ESP32-C3:
 📺 [ESP32-C3 Firebase Tutorial – YouTube](https://www.youtube.com/watch?v=md1uEOnau5k)

+We also referred to the example project below:

+#### 🔧 ESP32-C3 Firestore Database Example